SonarScanner for .NET

 We don't uninstall the global

 ImportBefore targets to support concurrent analyses on the same machine.
-Main effect is that if you build a solution where a .sonarqube folder is located nearby, then the sonar-dotnet analyzer will be executed along your build task.
+The main effect is that if you build a solution where a .sonarqube folder is located nearby, then the sonar-dotnet analyzer will be executed along your build task.

 To avoid that, you can disable the targets file by adding a build parameter: